 Final Thoughts

 A diet designed to maximize your rate of muscle growth requires eating more calories than your body needs to maintain its weight.
-That means being in a calorie surplus, rather than the deficit required to lose fat.
+That means being in a calorie surplus, rather than the calorie deficit required to lose fat.

 However, you’re not going to need a surplus larger than around 500 calories per day.
 In many cases, particularly for those who have moved past the beginner stages of training, it’s going to be nearer 250 calories a day.

+Eating too much will just lead to excess fat being gained, which you’ll then need to spend time and effort getting rid of.
 Rather than eating too many calories and having to burn them all off again, it makes a lot more sense just not eating them in the first place.

 FREE: The Muscle Building Cheat Sheet